cuckoosandbox/cuckoo/docs/book/src/usage/packages.rst

             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``class``: specify the name of the class to be executed.
 This option is mandatory for a correct execution.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

     * ``bin``: used to analyze generic binary data, such as **shellcodes**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

     * ``cpl``: used to analyze **Control Panel Applets**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

     * ``dll``: used to run and analyze **Dynamically Linked Libraries**.